eldowling/appetite_fitness_prj4/README.md

 	- **Adding User to the Group**
 		- Select Users and click Add user
 		- Enter a name: "Nutriverse-staticfiles-user"
-		- Tick progrmmatic acces and click Next
+		- Tick programmatic access and click Next
 		- Add user to the Group, select the group name "manage-nutriverse" and click Next
 		- Click Next again and then Create user
 		- **Download and Save** the csv file - important to save this as it will be used to configure the in Heroku